craigem/timb/README.md

 * Error handling.
 There's a lot more of it needed.
 * Removing all the named repo's with a  "-r" argument.
+* Move handling of LICENCE and README files into options
+* Move Github and Bitbucket API URLs into configuration options.
+* Make the socialrepos fucntion interate through a list of enabled git hosts